 - Humidity & Temp

-Just like their cousin, Calatheas, your Maranta love a warm and humid environment.
-Misting frequently, having a humidifier close by, or using a pebble tray are ways to increase your humidity so your Maranta thrives.
+Just like their cousin, Calatheas, the Maranta love a warm and humid environment.
+Misting frequently, having a humidifier close by, or using a pebble tray are ways to increase your humidity so Maranta's thrives.
 Keep temperature between 60 and 80 degrees F.

 - Pet Friendly?